Meet Anthony and Megan – also affectionately known as Mum and Dad to their two sons.

 Day two after being diagnosed and having spent nearly 30 hours in emergency, I took Christian for a shower, he walked out, still very slow and said “Dad, this is just a new challenge and let’s go and smash it.”
 I kid you not!
 What choice did we have?
 For a 14 year-old boy to have his world change overnight; going from having the freedom of being able to be spontaneous and be able to do and eat whatever you want when you want, to then have that taken from you.
 His attitude and acceptance of having type 1 diabetes has played a massive part for all of us as a family, in keeping him healthy, not only in his body but mind as well.

-Very soon after diagnosis, we were introduced to Dexcom G5 Mobile CGM through the diabetes educators at John Hunter Hospital.
+Very soon after diagnosis, we were introduced to Dexcom CGM through the diabetes educators at John Hunter Hospital.
 Being so quick and given that your head is already full of carb counting and insulin injections, we really didn’t know too much about it.

 The educators went through the process of the sensor insertion…which was initially met with a lot of resistance!
 Given that prior to diagnosis he had a phobia of needles, he was now injecting himself 4 times a day and now, he had to have something else jabbed in him.
 He wasn’t happy.

-Having the Follow App gave us peace of mind as well, especially in the beginning.
+Having the Follow App also gave us peace of mind as well, especially in the beginning.
 Being able to track him, whether it be at school or when he is racing, is very comforting as a parent.
 Being able to sleep through the night and not worrying if his blood glucose levels are going to go too low or too high is a game changer.
 It has certainly reduced a lot of the angst out of our everyday life.

-Always read the label and use only as directed.
+ALWAYS READ THE LABEL AND FOLLOW THE DIRECTIONS FOR USE.
 Read the warnings available on www.amsldiabetes.com.au/resources before purchasing.
 Consult your healthcare professional to see which product is right for you.

 “Being able to sleep through the night and not worrying if his blood glucose levels are going to go too low or too high is a game changer.
 It has certainly reduced a lot of the angst out of our everyday life.”